Fintona Girls' School: Curriculum

 The school's ELC curriculum is based on the Reggio Emilia approach to education.
 From Prep to Year 6, students are involved in the International Baccalaureate Primary Years Program which covers the subject areas of language, social studies, mathematics, science and technology, arts, and personal, social and physical education.
-Senior School students are prepared for the Victorian Certificate of Education, in which Fintona is consistently ranked as one of the best performing girls schools in Victoria.
-In 2006, Fintona was ranked in the top five schools in the state of Victoria, based on its VCE results, with 33% of study scores over 40.
-Fintona was ranked the No. 1 non-selective school in Australia based on the Naplan results in 2011.

 Fintona offers three languages, Latin, French and Japanese.

 Houses

-The three Junior School (P-4) houses of Fintona are Bedggood, Menzies and Reid.
-The six Middle and Senior School (years 5-12) houses of Fintona are Boyne (after school benefactors), Clarke (after first Fintona boarder and matriculant), Hughston (after first headmistress), Murdoch (after Patrick John Murdoch of Trinity Church, Camberwell, where many boarders attended), Maxwell (after father of one of Fintona's first prefects), Ower (after member of staff 1900 - 1930).
+The three Junior School (P–4) houses of Fintona are Bedggood, Menzies and Reid.
+The six Middle and Senior School (years 5–12) houses of Fintona are Boyne (after school benefactors), Clarke (after first Fintona boarder and matriculant), Hughston (after first headmistress), Murdoch (after Patrick John Murdoch of Trinity Church, Camberwell, where many boarders attended), Maxwell (after father of one of Fintona's first prefects), Ower (after member of staff 1900–1930).

 Sport

 Fintona is a member of Girls Sport Victoria (GSV).

 GSV premierships

 Fintona has won the following GSV premiership.